Do you know how fast a pothos grows? Chances are, knowing it can put on staggering growth in any month indoors is what you made you choose it.

 Potted plants aren’t planted in dirt.
 The soil has nutrients added.
 Plants need as many as sixteen different chemicals to nourish them.

 From boron to zinc.

 Much more than the main nutrients in the soil of NPK – Nitrogen (N), phosphorus (P), and potassium (K).

 To get the fastest growth, fertilizer is needed.
 Now, if you want to stay true to organic, there’s a tradeoff of time.

 Organic fertilizers take longer to work.
 They’re beneficial in the long term, but for fast growth in the short term, the best fertilizers for houseplants are inorganic.

 Pothos don’t need much feeding though.
 For fast growth… warm temperatures, high humidity, and a regular fertilizer feed every few months with a balanced liquid fertilizer will have it putting on healthy growth and fast.

 Frequently Asked Questions related to growing pothos faster

 Why is my pothos suddenly growing slower?

-When a pothos plants’ growth stunts, that’s dry roots which stunts growth.
+When a pothos plant’s growth stunts, that’s dry roots that stunts growth.
 Fertilizer speeds up growth, but if it’s applied incorrectly, such as not diluting it to the right ratio, it can burn the roots, stunting plant growth.
 If that happens, the plant will need damaged roots pruned off.